 The planning game - you should treat planning and estimating like a game, with rules to create emotional distance.
 This way, both business and development knows what to expect and there's no conflict.

-Simple, incremental design - simply designed software takes less time to write and fix than complex one.
+Simple, incremental design - simply designed software takes less time to write and fix than a complex one.
 You should never add extra functionality because only 10% of it will be actually used, thus wasting 90% of your time.

-Refactoring - you should always go back and improve code (make it simpler, remove redundancy, eliminate unused functionality, etc).
-The goal of refactoring is to make old code better in order to make work easier in the future.
+Refactoring - you should always go back and improve the code (make it simpler, remove redundancy, eliminate unused functionality, etc).
+The goal of refactoring is to make the old code better in order to make work easier in the future.

 Coding standard - all code should be consistent so other people can read it easier.
-This means, for example, adopting hungarian notation or camel case, deciding on tabs vs spaces, etc.
+This means, for example, adopting Hungarian notation or camel case, deciding on tabs vs spaces, etc.